KOTORCommunityPatches/K1_Community_Patch/README.md

 * The Rodian bounty hunter in the Taris Lower City cantina apparently skipped weapons training at bounty hunter school [ISSUE #234](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/234)
 * The rogue Assassin Droid in the Korriban Tomb of Marka Ragnos would get inexplicably angry if the player had too many stealth belts [ISSUE #280](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/280)
 * The Sandpeople Storyteller had an incorrect soundset (Reported by ebmar) [ISSUE #69](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/69)
+* The scene in the Taris Upper City South Apartments where the party is approached by a messenger from Canderous had some issues due to party positioning [ISSUE #247](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/247)
 * The screen blurring VFX for Force/Knight/Master Speed was really obnoxious at modern resolutions [ISSUE #99](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/99)
 * The selection icon for the Garage Head's desk in the Vulkar base was positioned too low [ISSUE #60](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/60)
 * The selection icon for the torture cage release switch in Davik's estate was positioned too low [ISSUE #103](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/103)